-Put simply, the PV are wide expanses of swirling cold air that are parked in polar regions, meaning there’s one located in the southern hemisphere as well.
+Put simply, the polar vortex are wide expanses of swirling cold air that are parked in polar regions, meaning there’s one located in the southern hemisphere as well.
 A vortex consists of a large-scale, upper-level, low pressure center that is semi-permanent and rotates fairly tightly around the Earth’s poles.

-At its core, the PV represents the coldest part of winter for the Northern Hemisphere.
-Canada and northern Asia experience the lion’s share of the cold, but when the PV moves, it takes its cold air with it.
+At its core, the polar vortex represents the coldest part of winter for the Northern Hemisphere.
+Canada and northern Asia experience the lion’s share of the cold, but when the polar vortex moves, it takes its cold air with it.

-The strength of the PV relies on the temperature difference between the Earth’s poles and the Equator: i.e. the colder the poles, the stronger the PV.
-So, although the PV is technically happening year-round, it’s during these winter months that the vortex is at its strongest (and coldest).
-When a PV is strong and stable the cold air is “locked” near the North Pole leading to milder winters across the Northern Hemisphere.
+The strength of the polar vortex relies on the temperature difference between the Earth’s poles and the Equator: i.e. the colder the poles, the stronger the polar vortex.
+So, although the polar vortex is technically happening year-round, it’s during these winter months that the vortex is at its strongest (and coldest).
+When a polar vortex is strong and stable the cold air is “locked” near the North Pole leading to milder winters across the Northern Hemisphere.

-In early January 2021, a phenomenon known as a Sudden Stratospheric Warming (SSW) took place.
+A polar vortex outbreak is generally preceded by a phenomenon known as a Sudden Stratospheric Warming (SSW).
 The origin of SSW is largely a mystery, but they are more likely to occur when stratospheric winds reverse direction while the Earth is experiencing a low period of the solar cycle.
-During SSW events, temperatures near the pole dramatically increase (although the temperatures still stay well below freezing), which causes the PV to weaken and split into smaller pieces.
+During SSW events, temperatures near the pole dramatically increase (although the temperatures still stay well below freezing), which causes the polar vortex to weaken and split into smaller pieces.

-As PV weakens, the polar storm track shifts south and allows colder air and unsettled weather to penetrate into the lower latitudes.
-When the right placement of colder air and the storm track line up you can get unusual winter weather events such as the recent ones we saw in Texas, Louisiana and Spain last week.
+As the polar vortex weakens, the polar storm track shifts south and allows colder air and unsettled weather to penetrate into the lower latitudes.
+When the right placement of colder air and the storm track line up you can get unusual winter weather events such as the recent ones we saw in Texas, Louisiana and Spain in early 2021.

-Yes — the sudden stratospheric warming event that initially split the PV will eventually dissipate as the warm stratospheric winds retreat to their more typical altitudes.
-The absence of the SSW allows the PV to coalesce and return to its traditional location with its primary characteristics.
+Yes — the sudden stratospheric warming event that initially split the polar vortex will eventually dissipate as the warm stratospheric winds retreat to their more typical altitudes.
+The absence of the SSW allows the polar vortex to coalesce and return to its traditional location with its primary characteristics.